The earliest hook where the global product object is available in WooCommerce

 }

 Through detailed logging and experimentation, it became clear that the global product was initially unset, then set to a string (the product slug), and fluctuated between being unset and a string during the action firing sequence.
-After applying wp_reset_postdata(), the global product reverted to the expected WC_Product object.
+After applying wp_reset_postdata()

 So when is the earliest hook you can use the global $product object in WooCommerce?